-- 1. Click on the Plug to date and then double click on the record that you wish to edit. - 2.
+- 1. Click on the Plug #... button to view a list of Abandonment Plugs to date and then double click on the record that you wish to edit. - 2.
 Or, use the database navigational tools First Prev ?
 Next Last to navigate through the records.
 See the Database Navigational Tools section later in this User Manual for more information. - 3.
 Once the selected interval is displayed in the Abandonment Plug window, make any changes you feel are necessary.
-Click on the solution or press ALT-S and then click on the appropriate button when prompted with the Shortcut Options system window.
+Click on the button or press ALT-S and then click on the appropriate button when prompted with the Shortcut Options system window.